 We only accepts certified copies of the degree certificates/diplomas and transcript of records.
 If the document is not in English, it must be accompanied by a certified English translation.
 A certified copy is a copy of the academic document with an original stamp from the higher education institution or any other recognized legal/public body.
 Only copies of academic documents bearing original stamps are accepted.

 Certificates/diplomas must be presented in person the first week of the programme.

-> You must have at least two years of relevant work experience after having completed the qualifying degree.
+You must have at least 2 years of relevant work experience after having completed the qualifying degree.
 Work experience must be full time (minimum 25 hours/week).
 In special circumstances, the admission committee can assess internship and volunteer work as professional work experience.

-> A Curriculum Vitae detailing your relevant work experience of at least two years.
+A Curriculum Vitae detailing your relevant work experience of at least two years.
 Your CV must clearly state workplaces, specific work periods and job responsibilities.

-> When you apply for an English taught master’s programme, you must document English qualifications equivalent to the Danish secondary school 'English level B’.
+You must document English qualifications equivalent to the Danish secondary school 'English level B’.

-> You can document your English language proficiency in one of the following ways:
+You can document your English language proficiency in one of the following ways:

 Native English speakers from USA, Canada, Australia, New Zealand, UK or Ireland may submit a copy of their passport as documentation.